Brad S. Karp: Negotiation with Second Trump Administration

 Paul, Weiss was clear that these terms were a reaffirmation of principles already held by the firm.
 President Trump posted a differing term sheet on Truth Social, stating that Karp agreed that Paul Weiss would discontinue all hiring practices that involve diversity, equity, and inclusion and provide $40 million in pro bono activities to Trump-supported initiatives.
 It was also reported that Karp condemned the actions of former Paul, Weiss partner Mark Pomerantz.
 Neither of these items appear in the official term sheet, and neither are verifiable.

 Trump, subsequently, rescinded the order targeting the law firm.

 The agreement sparked outrage and raised questions about the firm's independence and integrity.
 This incident was seen as a capitulation by Karp and Paul Weiss to Trump's demands, and has tarnished the reputation of the law firm.
 Three other firms (Perkins Coie, Covington & Burling, and Jenner & Block) are fighting similar attacks by Trump.
 Perkins Coie successfully enjoined the executive order against them, but as a result of the controversy has been outspoken about its loss of business.

-The decision for Karp to negotiate with the President’s Administration was backed by the majority of the firm’s partners, and Karp has stated that the firm was facing an "existential crisis" and would not have survived without making the deal with Trump.
+The decision for Karp to negotiate with the President's Administration was backed by the majority of the firm's partners, and Karp has stated that the firm was facing an "existential crisis" and would not have survived without making the deal with Trump.
 Although the firm did have over $2 billion in receivables in 2024 (with an average equity partner profit per partner of $7.5 million), that average partner income might have decreased significantly even if the firm had been successful in defending itself.
-More than simply lower profit shares, Paul, Weiss is one of the first major law firms to publicly announce that the firm, which employs roughly 2,500 individuals, would have shuttered in the wake of fighting Trump’s executive order.
+More than simply lower profit shares, Paul, Weiss is one of the first major law firms to publicly announce that the firm, which employs roughly 2,500 individuals, would have shuttered in the wake of fighting Trump's executive order.

-Following similar deals agreed with the Trump presidency by major law firms Willkie Farr & Gallagher and Skadden, Arps, Slate, Meagher & Flom, the president was quoted as statingThey're all bending and saying: "Sir, thank you very much."
-Nobody can believe it.
-Law firms are just saying: "Where do I sign?
-Where do I sign?"

-Washington, DC-based analyst Nathan Tankus remarked that the "eagerness" shown by powerful law firms to concede to and enter into agreements with the US government is an "early sign" that American institutions are prepared to engage in "systematic appeasement towards Trump's second presidency."